-A new 100’ double tube slide is sure to win families over for the 2022 season.
+A new 100’ double tube slide is sure to win families over this season.
 Grain bin basketball, a low zipline, corn maze, and a corn cannon will keep you and your family occupied for hours.
 You will also want to pick your favorite pumpkin to take home with you.
 The 2023 season runs September 16th – October 31st on Wednesdays through Sundays.

 Purchase your tickets ahead of time to save time at the gate.
 For nine nights only, you can participate in a flashlight maze.
 Stroll through the corn maze in the dark with a flashlight for a memorable night on the farm.